Welcome to the RN Refresher Program

-The purpose of the course is to prepare the inactive Registered Nurse for current employment with adult clients.
-The Refresher program meets the Washington State Professional Nursing requirements for the current practice set forth in the RCW and WAC.
-These requirements are monitored by the Nursing Care Quality Assurance Commission.
+PLU’s RN Refresher program through the Center for Continued Nursing Learning prepares the inactive Registered Nurse for current employment with adult clients.
+This program meets the Washington State Professional Nursing requirements for the current practice set forth in the RCW and WAC, which are monitored by the Nursing Care Quality Assurance Commission.
+Successful completion of a refresher course is required for a Registered Nurse license that has been inactive or lapsed three or more years to return to active status.

 This hybrid program combines: